-These mowers are more like a tractor, and generally have 4 air filled tyres and a large cutting deck that either sits in the middle of the mower, or sticking out the front of it.
+Both come with a comfortable seat, meaning that you can mow your lawn literally sitting down.
+These mowers are more like a tractor, and generally have 4 air-filled tyres and a large cutting deck that either sits in the middle of the mower or sticks out the front of it.

 This deck can be lifted up and down to change the cutting height, and can be engaged and disengaged as needed.
 It’s a pretty broad category, and there are different sizes available for different sized lawn areas.

-These take all the hard work out of cutting your lawn.
-You can do the exact same job without any physical labour, and because of their speed and larger cutting deck, usually in a fraction of the time.
+- Gets the job done fast - Because of their speed and larger cutting deck, usually in a fraction of the time.
 They’ll chew through longer grass without missing a beat, and can go up and down hills all day.

 Ride on mowers are perfect for mowing large areas that would be impractical to do with a push mower, and can slash the time it takes which means more time for other gardening tasks!